-A draft plan will be released for a 30 day public comment period.
+A draft plan will be released for a 30-day public comment period.
 Appropriate NDDOT staff will work with the NDDOT Communications Division to develop a press release notifying of the public comment opportunity.
 At a minimum, the press release will provide information on how to view and submit comments related to the draft document.
 Public comment will be accepted for a period of at least 30 days from the date the press release is issued.
 Commonly, interested stakeholders are identified through the course of plan development.
 If stakeholders have been identified through plan development, the plan stakeholders should also be notified of the opportunity to comment and the associated public comment period.
 The NDDOT maintains various lists of statewide transportation stakeholders.
-The stakeholder lists generally include but are not limited to: representatives of public transportation employees; freight shippers; private providers of transportation; representatives of users of public transportation; representatives of users of pedestrian walkways and bicycle transportation facilities; representatives of the disabled; providers of freight transportation services; tribal governments; the ND
+The stakeholder lists generally include but are not limited to: representatives of public transportation employees; freight shippers; private providers of transportation; representatives of users of public transportation; representatives of users of pedestrian walkways and bicycle transportation facilities; representatives of the disabled; providers of freight transportation services; tribal governments; U.S. Department of the Interior; federal land management agencies; the ND Association of

-Association of Counties; the ND League of Cities; regional planning agencies; agencies providing services to traditionally underserved populations; as well as other metropolitan and non-metropolitan local officials.
-Depending on the purpose and geographic extent of the plan any or all of impacted parties identified may be notified for opportunity to be involved in the development of a plan as well as to comment on a draft plan document.
+Counties; the ND League of Cities; regional planning agencies; agencies providing services to traditionally underserved populations; as well as other metropolitan and non-metropolitan local officials.
+Depending on the purpose and geographic extent of the plan any or all of the impacted parties identified may be notified for opportunity to be involved in the development of a plan as well as to comment on a draft plan document.